Nuix/discover-extension-sdk/Glossary.md

 The document currently in view in the Conditional Coding and View panes in a [workspace](#workspace) and linked windows.

 ### Document ID
-User-visible string uniquely identifing documents in a Ringtail case.
+User-visible string uniquely identifying documents in a Ringtail case.
 Not to be confused with [Main IDs](#main-id).

 ### Main ID
 Internal numerical ID of a document or Entity item in a Ringtail case.
 These are the primary means of referencing documents.
 Not to be confused with [Document ID](#document-id).